Case Study 1:

 Case Study 5:

-Launching a new division for Australia’s biggest online book retailer
+Launching a new division for an iconic Australian book retailer

-The problem: Booktopia (www.booktopia.com.au) is Australia’s biggest online book retailer.
+The problem: Booktopia (www.booktopia.com.au) is an iconic Australian online book retailer.
 They decided to create a new division to move into wholesale distribution and asked Lexify to assist with the launch and growth of this new division.

-Lexify’s solution: Lexify moved quickly to determine a commercial model for this new division, called Booktopia Publisher Services (www.publisherservices.com.au).
+Lexify’s solution: Lexify moved quickly to determine a commercial model for this new division, called Booktopia Publisher Services (BPS).
 We then engaged a range of publishers to use the BPS services and onboarded a slew of new publishers and customers.
 Concurrently we worked with internal stakeholders to ensure that all appropriate systems, processes and onboarding practices were in place to be able to bring new customers into BPS.
-This project is ongoing and experiencing rapid growth.
+Lexify worked with Booktopia on this division for over five consecutive years, acheiving annual revenues of more than A$11m during this period.